 December 11th, 2013

 December 11, 2013, Jackson, MS – Twenty-five community leaders, educators, policy makers, and education advocates joined together with staff from Yale University’s Comer Development Center in an effort to introduce the Comer Development Model to education stakeholders in the state and consider how the model might support the goal of creating a quality, first-rate education that addresses the needs of all students in Mississippi’s public schools regardless of circumstance.
 Participants included staff from the Mississippi Department of Education, Jackson State University, the Mississippi Association of Educators, the Mississippi Center for Justice, Operation Shoestring, and community organizing organizations working on educational policy issues across the state.
-Southern Echo, Inc. hosted the workshop.
+Southern Echo, Inc. hosted the workshop, which was funded by Communities for Public Education Reform (CPER).

 As described in “Transforming School Leadership and Management, “The Comer Process is an educational change initiative based on the principles of child, adolescent, and adult development.
 It mobilizes teachers, administrators, parents and other concerned adults to support students’ personal, social, and academic growth.
 It also helps them make better programmatic and curriculum decisions based on students’ needs and on developmental principles.
 The Comer Process is not a project or add-on, but rather an operating system – a way of managing, organizing, coordinating, and integrating activities.”